tarwn/lessthandot-hugo/blogs/content/posts/2017-03-23-learning-elixir-and-phoenix-getting-a-handle-on-the-language.md

   * String concatenation is weird <>
   * 'Arity' -> number of arguments for a function
   * Enum is the underscore of Elixir
-  * Case default uses the _ to match the final arg – “_” is a variable and it just happens to match anything that made it this far – Elixir doesn't provide warnings for not using variables that belong with underscore
+  * Case default uses the _ to match the final arg – "_" is a variable and it just happens to match anything that made it this far – Elixir doesn't provide warnings for not using variables that belong with underscore

 So very much trying to fit what I'm learning from Elixir with what I expect and know from other languages.

-As I got to “with” and functions, I noticed I was starting to psych myself out.
+As I got to "with" and functions, I noticed I was starting to psych myself out.
 I know a lot of languages and have pushed a lot of code to production, but there's this voice in the back of my head that says this is just too different from what I'm used to working with.
 That shipping something meaningful is incredibly far away and that I may never be able to understand this language well enough to write it in an idiomatic way.

 So I took a break and then came back to it ([Decision fatigue][5]?).
 I was trying to climb a pretty steep learning curve and sometimes the best thing I could do was spend some time away and let the back of my brain digest for a bit.